-In 2010, Pendleton Woolen Mills introduced our Tribute Series, paying homage to four of the American Mills that thrived during the Golden Age of Native American Trade blankets.
+In 2010, Pendleton Woolen Mills introduced our Tribute Series, paying homage to four of the American Mills that thrived during the Golden Age of Trade blankets.
 Today, we will talk about Racine Woolen Mills, known for their intricate patterns.

 The Racine Woolen Mill

 Racine was well-established by 1893.
 Records show employees of 150 skilled weavers and gross sales of $300K, which was an robust amount for the day.
 Racine’s fringed shawls were produced under the “Badger State” label.
 These earliest shawls are relatively subdued by today’s standards, mostly plain with an in intricately designed border.
 Photos of these vintage shawls show the superior drape of the fabric.
 They were extremely popular with Native American women.

 Native American women in Racine’s Ribbon-pattern shawls